aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 2.8.2 ####
+- Bug fixes
+	- Fix new profile creation for calendar and task profiles and properly initialize customPropertyMapping configuration.
+	- Fix UserDefinedCustomPropertyMappings initialization to avoid Nullreference exceptions.
+	- Fix formatting of errorMessage in profile validation.

 #### 2.8.1 ####
 - Bug fixes
 	- Avoid Nullreference Exceptions when options are not saved after upgrade to 2.8.0, gh issue 174.